What are Translights

 Translights allow the director of photography to create what appears to be an exterior scene, but under controlled conditions, rather than dependent on weather, access, and time of day.
 The images extend a set.
 Because the image is captured during principal photography, no post-production is required.
 The ability to do thirty takes of a scene against a perfect sunset and still have the option of coming back after seeing the dailies for twenty more.
 Instead of shooting everything on location, which requires permits, crowd and traffic control, and ability to squeeze huge grip trucks onto a residential street without annoying the neighbours, a compromise is reached.

 A further development of this technology is the “day-to-night” Translight.
-In this case, one side of the film is printed with the daytime image and the reverse side is printed with the night time scene, both images are perfectly aligned.
+In this case, the night image is printed and then a layer of white ink is applied, with the day image in perfect registration, both images are perfectly aligned.
 With a change in the direction of illumination, the director of photography can change between daytime and night time scenes with no requirement for re-rigging.
 This type of Translight does not photographically reproduce the scene at night, for the daytime image remains somewhat visible and is enhanced by the night image emerging from behind to give that magical effect.

 Still need some more information?